bermi/snapdir/docs/rust-port/migration.md

   tool used.
 This keeps third-party stores working without bundling them.
-- The shipped binary never shells out to `b3sum`, `aws`, `b2`, `gcloud`, or `sqlite3` for the built-in backends; those tools are only needed by the external shim (for third-party stores) and by the test/oracle harness.
+- The shipped binary never shells out to `b3sum`, `aws`, `b2`, `gcloud`, or `sqlite3` for the built-in backends; those tools are only needed by the external shim (for third-party stores) and by the test suite.

 ### 1.3 Subcommand wiring status